cfurst/GlacierThaw/README.md

 **Restoring an object to the standard storage tier**

 If you want to move an object out of Glacier and back into the standard tier (or any other storage tier, really) you can review [this blog post](https://aws.amazon.com/premiumsupport/knowledge-center/restore-s3-object-glacier-storage-class/) for more information.
 You basically have to use a method of s3 copying to basically copy the file in place.
 Via the api, you can use Meta-data to set the storage tier, see the AWS S3 documentation for more information.

+**Restoring an object to an alternate storage tier using GlacierThaw**

+If you like you can use the `--restore-to-tier` option to move your restored glacier object to an alternative storage tier.
+To do this you will need to set up a queue in the same region that you created your bucket.
+Once the queue is set up, make sure you configure your bucket to send *restore complete* notifications to the queue. `GlacierThaw` will read from the queue and copy the file in place using the new storage tier as specified in the above blog post.
+Make sure you specify the name of the queue using the `--queue-name` option.